SPREAD THE WORD

 Remember not everyone can see Rentful

 If you own a business or work at a nonprofit, consider printing out the pictures above and posting them on your bulletin boards for those who don’t have internet access.
+You can also request a bundle of postcards to distribute at schools, food banks, or other community events.
 Many rent assistance organizations accept applications on the phone and in-person appointments, you can share their contact information with seniors and other who may struggle to use the computer.

 Let people know they are not alone

 The fact is that a lot of people are struggling right now.
-In fact, 40% of Ohio’s renters are worried they may be evicted in the coming months.
+Evictions are nearing or even exceeding record highs.
 Hiding from this will not help us get stronger.

 Remind people that this crisis wasn’t their fault

-The pandemic and the economic disruptions that followed were a financial challenge for most American families, which is why these resources were created.
-Like any other national disaster, people are entitled to pursue the resources they need to recover.
+The pandemic and the economic disruptions have followed ever since were a financial challenge for most American families, which is why these resources were created.
+Like any other national disaster or economic set back, people are entitled to pursue the resources they need to recover and get back on their feet.

 Encourage friends to try again

 Some people applied for rent help when the pandemic occurred and were denied because the aid programs that existed at the time were not designed for the unique challenges this economy posed.
-New programs now exist that are more flexible and customized for this crisis.
+New programs now exist that may be more flexible and customized for their crisis.
 If someone was previously denied help, the should consider reapplying.